-Capital Bank Case: Pay outstanding GH¢12 million by July 27 – Court to Ato Essien
+Capital Bank case: Pay outstanding GH¢12 million by July 27 – Court to Ato Essien

 The Prosecution led by Deputy Attorney General Alfred Tuah Yeboah wondered how much more time he desired to pay despite not meeting the deadline.

-Justice Kyei Baffour after listening to the parties urged Ato Essien to settle at least the balance of the outstanding GHc12 million by July 27.
+Justice Kyei Baffour after listening to the parties urged Ato Essien to settle at least the balance of the outstanding GH¢12 million by July 27, 2023.

 The court said it will apply the sanctions should he fail to do so.

-“The convict (Ato Essien) has only made GHc2 million payment since the last adjournment leaving an amount of GHc12 million that should have been redeemed at least by today (July 4.
+“The convict (Ato Essien) has only made GH¢2 million payment since the last adjournment leaving an amount of GH¢12 million that should have been redeemed at least by today (July 4), 2023.

 “Based on the pleas of his counsel, I once again reluctantly give the convict one more opportunity to make payment.

-“I will adjourn to July 27, 2023, for the amount of GHc12m to be paid by the convict,” Justice Eric Kyei Baffour stated.
+“I will adjourn to July 27, 2023, for the amount of GH¢12 million to be paid by the convict,” Justice Eric Kyei Baffour stated.